nbedos/cistern/README.md

 * **Starting, restarting or canceling a pipeline is not possible**
 * **Compatibility is restricted to Unix systems**: all dependencies and the majority of the code base should work on Windows, but there are still a few Unixisms here and there.
-* **No integration with GitHub Actions**: GitHub does not currently give access to action logs via their API
+* **No integration with GitHub Actions**: GitHub does not currently allow access to action logs via their API
 * **Git is the only version-control system supported**